Ride Control Develops New Seal Technology for Heavy-Duty Shocks

-Ride Control LLC has developed a misting reduction seal for its Gabriel brand heavy-duty shock products designed to extend service life and reduce overall downtime for maintenance.
+Ride Control LLC has developed a misting reduction seal for its Gabriel brand heavy-duty shock Articles designed to extend service life and reduce overall downtime for maintenance.

 The company says the improved misting-reduction seal technology reduces oil escape by up to 70% over time.
 This leads to extended service life for the company’s heavy-duty shock absorbers, as well as improved performance over time as compared to competing technologies.

 The enhanced seal will be available in the company’s FleetLine commercial truck, trailer, and bus shocks and GasSLX adjustable shocks this fall.